How Long Do Apples Remain Fresh?

 How long do apples last in the freezer?

-There are several quite interesting points prior to racing to the cooler before hand.
-Better apples, for an example, Fujis or Galas are bound to hold their exquisite flavor than tart the assortments, yet any apple will in all actuality do fine in the cooler for six to nine months.
+There are several quite interesting points prior to racing to the cooler beforehand.
+Better apples, for example, Fujis or Galas are bound to hold their exquisite flavour than tart the assortments, yet any apple will in all actuality do fine in the cooler for six to nine months.